 The joint that has been welded shall not be allowed to be cooled below 149℃ before heat treatment.
-In case if this is not practical, the weld along with adjacent pipe shall be heated uniformly to 316℃ for 15 minutes wrapped with insulation and then allowed to cool.
+In case this is not practical, the weld along with the adjacent pipe shall be heated uniformly to 316℃ for 15 minutes wrapped with insulation, and then allowed to cool.
 Then PWHT may be performed later.

 PWHT has to be performed for the following services;

 - Carbon steel piping containing amines at a concentration greater than 2.0 eight %